-Two other areas of detailed regulation by the FCC and the FEC affect political advertising practices.
+Two other areas of detailed regulation by the FCC and the FEC affect political advertising practices - disclaimers and recordkeeping.

 Disclaimers are required for broadcast advertising and for internet advertising.

 Both the FCC and the FEC require broadcasters to maintain specific records of political advertising.